Timelock¶

 Inherit-by-copy notes¶

 Timelock is large (10+ storage slots, 9 public functions).
-Most deployments use Timelock as a separate deployed contract rather than inheriting it — the BDFL deploys one Timelock and points each governable contract at the same Timelock address.
+Most deployments use Timelock as a separate deployed contract rather than inheriting it: the foundation operator deploys one Timelock and points each governable contract at the same Timelock address.

-If you do inherit-by-copy, renumber all @ slots to sit above your own storage.
+Under inherit-by-copy, renumber all @ slots to sit above the consuming contract's own storage.